 Anti-Retaliation Provision of the Federal False Claims Act

 Prohibited retaliation includes: termination, suspension, demotion, harassment, or any other discrimination in the terms and conditions of employment.
-In order to prevail, an employee must prove:
+In order to prevail on a retaliation claim, an employee must prove:

 Contact a Whistleblower Lawyer